Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Many naval disasters have occurred in the area, but at Scapa, you will find the HMS Royal Oak memorial.
 It was after the sinking of the Royal Oak by a German submarine in 1939, with the devastating loss of 835 lives, that Winston Churchill ordered the construction of the Churchill Barriers.

-If you are interested in learning more, take a visit to the new Scapa Flow Museum.
+If you want to learn more, visit the new Scapa Flow Museum.

 Royal-Oak-remembrance-garden,-Scapa